SethMMorton/fastnumbers/README.rst

     - Fixed bug that caused a SystemError exception to be raised on Python 3.5 if a very large int was passed to the "fast" functions.

-10-29-2015 v.
-0.6.1
-'''''''''''''''''''

-    - Fixed segfault on Python 3.5 that seemed to be related to a change in the PyObject_CallMethod C function.
-    - Sped up unit testing.
-    - Added tox.ini.